ibexa/documentation-user/docs/content_management/workflow_management/work_with_versions.md

 ## Release locked drafts

-If you are assigned to a draft version of a content item and have locked it for review, you can release the lock by closing the modal window, publishing the draft, or sending it to another reviewer.
+If you're assigned to a draft version of a content item and have locked it for review, you can release the lock by closing the modal window, publishing the draft, or sending it to another reviewer.
 You can also do it in **My dashboard**, the **Review queue** table, by clicking the **Unlock** icon.

-If you are not assigned to the draft, depending on the permissions set for your role, in the **Review queue** table, you can either release the lock by clicking the **Unlock** icon, or request that the lock is released by the reviewer by clicking the **Request access** icon.
+If you're not assigned to the draft, depending on the permissions set for your role, in the **Review queue** table, you can either release the lock by clicking the **Unlock** icon, or request that the lock is released by the reviewer by clicking the **Request access** icon.